k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 #### 2. Generate the data generation flows for the LU table
-- Deploy the LU for which you need to generate the data generation flows and the TDM LU to Fabric debug server.
+- Deploy the LU, for which you need to generate the data generation flows, and the TDM LU to Fabric debug server.
 - Open the **createGenerateDataTableFlows** flow imported from the TDM library.
 - Populate the **LU_NAME** and **OVERRIDE_EXISTING_FLOWS** input parameters.
 - Run the flow to create the data generation flows for the LU's tables except the tables populated in the [TDMFilterOutTargetTables](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-1---define-tables-to-filter-out).
 The data generation flows are automatically created in the **GeneratorFlows** sub directory under the Broadway directory of the LU.